Brownhelm Township, Ohio

 Brownhelm Township is one of the eighteen townships of Lorain County, Ohio, United States.
-As of the 2010 census, the population was 7,618, of whom 1,766 lived in the unincorporated portions of the township.
+As of the 2020 census, the population was 7,877.

 Brownhelm was the first local government of any kind in the United States to elect a black man to public office; on April 2, 1855, John Mercer Langston, a black man from Virginia, became town clerk.
 He later became a United States congressman.

 Geography

 Located in northwestern Lorain County along the shores of Lake Erie, it borders the following townships and cities: